hailelagi/hailelagi.com/content/writing/legos.md

 ```

 For this example, we're going to piggyback off the rust standard library's [Vector](https://doc.rust-lang.org/std/vec/struct.Vec.html) by
-creating a [foreign function interface](https://en.wikipedia.org/wiki/Foreign_function_interface) in elixir and utilizing a data structure implemented in the [erlang stdlib](https://www.erlang.org/doc/man/array.html) in order to re-create something like `vec!`
+creating a [foreign function interface](https://en.wikipedia.org/wiki/Foreign_function_interface) in elixir and alternatively a data structure implemented in the [erlang stdlib](https://www.erlang.org/doc/man/array.html) in order to re-create something like `vec!`

 As we'll see the "backend" implementation of the data structure is not important, the fact that it's in rust or erlang doesn't matter, what we're focused on is providing an easy to use syntactic abstraction
 of a common datastructure.